jpulakka/nordpool_diff/README.md

       - platform: nordpool_diff
     ```

-    The default setup assumes that hass-entso-e provides `sensor.current_electricity_market_price` entity,
+    The default setup assumes that hass-entso-e provides `sensor.current_electricity_market_price` entity
-    which it does, if you left optional "Name" empty when configuring hass-entso-e.
+    (which it does, if you left optional "Name" empty when configuring hass-entso-e) with `prices` attribute
+    (which it had in v0.1.1 but this may have changed in v0.1.2, seems that `sensor.average_electricity_price`
+    entity should be used now to get `prices` attribute?).

     Explicit `entsoe_entity` and/or `nordpool_entity` IDs can also be specified: